isaackk60/techBlog/README.md

 ## Authors
 Kim Fui Leung

+## Contact
+For any questions, suggestions, or conspiracy theories you'd like to share, feel free to reach out to us at:
+Email: (isaac97663396@gmail.com)

+## Reference

-## The Tech Blog referenced from [this github repository](https://github.com/MeabhG97/laravel-blog.git)
+This tech blog is referenced from [this github repository](https://github.com/MeabhG97/laravel-blog.git)
-Laravel 8 Complete Blog

 This repository is linked to [this youtube video](https://www.youtube.com/watch?v=HKJDLXsTr8A&t=4710s) where I show you how to create a complete blog in Laravel 8 using best practices.